VB6Parse / Library / Arrays / split

 Remarks

-Key characteristics: - Returns a zero-based array (first element is index 0) - If expression is a zero-length string (""), Split returns an empty array - If delimiter is a zero-length string, a single-element array containing the entire expression is returned - If delimiter is not found, a single-element array containing the entire expression is returned - Delimiter characters are not included in the returned substrings - If limit is provided and is less than the number of substrings, the last element contains the remainder of the string (including delimiters) - Multiple consecutive delimiters create empty string elements in the array
+The Split function breaks a string into substrings at the specified delimiter and returns them as an array.
+This is the opposite of the Join function, which combines array elements into a single string. - Returns a zero-based array (first element is index 0) - If expression is a zero-length string (""), Split returns an empty array - If delimiter is a zero-length string, a single-element array containing the entire expression is returned - If delimiter is not found, a single-element array containing the entire expression is returned - Delimiter characters are not included in the returned substrings - If limit is provided and is less than the number of substrings, the last element contains the remainder of the string (including delimiters) - Multiple consecutive delimiters create empty string elements in the array

 Typical Uses